TNT Novelas

 TNT Novelas is a Latin American pay television channel distributed by Warner Bros.
 Discovery Americas.
 The channel, formerly a regional version of TBS, used to air comedy films and series, and nowadays, its schedule consists of soap operas, mostly, between productions from Spain, Turkey and some from Latin America.

-On May 7, 2023, it was announced that TBS (formerly branded as TBS veryfunny in Latin America and TBS muito divertido in Brasil) would be replaced in Latin America by TNT Novelas.
+On May 7, 2023, it was announced that TBS (formerly branded as TBS veryfunny in Latin America and TBS muitodivertido in Brasil) would be replaced in Latin America by TNT Novelas.
 TNT Novelas launched on June 26, 2023.